ABCxFF/diepindepth/protocol/outgoing.md

 ## **`0x09` Take Tank Packet**

-This packet is for requesting to control a tank, like a dominator or mothership.
-It can be sent in any gamemode, but if there is no tanks to take (or all tanks are already taken) then a [notification](./incoming.md#0x03-notification-packet) with the text *"Someone has already taken that tank"* is sent.
+This packet is for requesting to control a tank, like a dominator.
+It can be sent in any gamemode, but if there is no available tank to take then a [notification](./incoming.md#0x03-notification-packet) with the text *"Someone has already taken that tank"* is sent.

 Format:
 > `09`

 ---

-## **`0x0A` PoW Solve Packet**
+## **`0x0A` PoW Answer Packet**

-This packet is the response to the [`0x0B` PoW Challenge](./incoming.md#0x0b-pow-challenge-packet) packet - after solving the proof of work challenge, the answer string is sent.
+This packet is the response to the [`0x0B` PoW Challenge](./incoming.md#0x0b-pow-challenge-packet) packet - after solving the proof of work challenge, the answer is sent.

 Format:
-> `0A stringNT(answer string)`
+> `0A stringNT(answer)`

 ---